ssut/py-googletrans/README.rst

 2. Create a topic branch.
 3. Implement your feature or bug fix.
 4. Run ``pytest``.
-5. Add a test for yout feature or bug fix.
+5. Add a test for your feature or bug fix.
 6. Run step 4 again.
 If your changes are not 100% covered, go back to step 5.
 7. Commit and push your changes.